 These islands are believed to be 2 million years old as proven by the presence of ancient corals inland.
 There are a variety of activities on the islands such as ziplining, banana boat rides, snorkelling and helmet diving.

 Alaminos is one of the best family vacation spots near Manila, but taking the bus can be quite a hassle with kids as it’s 5-6 hours of grueling drive.
-If you want to go there, it’s better to book the hundred island package which includes van transfers instead.
+If you want to go there, it’s better to book a tour with island transfers.

 Anilao, Mabini, Batangas